ABOUT US AND OUR DOGS

 [Updated]

-[Our two dogs]Click to view full size photo (24kb) Click' 'BACK' to return here
+[Our two dogs]Click to view full size photo (69kb) Click' 'BACK' to return here.

-We live in rural South Leicestershire (yes, we know Leicestershire isn't on the coast - yet!) with, once more, our one remaining Bernese Mountain Dog, NIVA on the left, who was 4 years old in December 2007.
-The dog on the right is BRIG who was 11 in March 2007 and sadly, died on August 13th, aged 11 and a half.
+We live in rural South Leicestershire (yes, we know Leicestershire isn't on the coast - yet!) with our two Bernese Mountain Dogs, NIVA on the right, who will be 9 years old in December 2012, and on the left, young CIMO (pronounced 'Cheemo') who will be 5 years old in February 2013.
+Our last male dog BRIG, sadly, died on August 13th 2007, aged 11 and a half.

 In their native Switzerland, Bernese were general purpose farm dogs, often used for herding the cattle between the farms and the high alpine pastures.
 One of the main things that they were used for however, was draught work, pulling their small carts laden with produce, between the farms and the dairies.
 Many owners of Bernese in the UK have endeavoured to keep these draughting skills alive in the breed, both in competition and by giving displays of carting.